junxit/us-congress-bills-116/metadata.md

 - 2019-10-28 — Placed on the Union Calendar, Calendar No. 206.
 - 2019-10-28 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-258.
 - 2019-10-28 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-258.
+- 2019-10-29 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-10-30 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 280.